-All projects that are implemented by the CCRTA are presented before the Cape Cod Metropolitan Planning Organization (MPO), and their advisory board the Cape Cod Joint Transportation Committee, and appear on the Transportation Improvement Plan (TIP).
-At that time, the project will be discussed by representatives from each town and various participating committee representatives.
-This process helps to increase coordination and align projects with regional transportation goals.
+All projects that are implemented by the CCRTA are presented before the Cape Cod Metropolitan Planning Organization (MPO), and their advisory board the Cape Cod Joint Transportation Committee and appear on the Transportation Improvement Plan (TIP).
+Projects will be discussed by representatives from each town and various participating committee representatives.
+This process increases coordination and aligns projects with regional transportation goals.